Shadyman/fluffos/docs/concepts/general/objects.md

 layout: doc
 title: general / objects
 ---
-# objects

-- What is an object?
+# What is an Object?

 An object consists of a collection of functions (also called 'methods') and data (variables) on which the functions operate.
 The only way to